 We know that there are a variety of reasons why you or a loved one may have fallen into addiction and we are here to help, free from judgment.

 Addiction help is not always accessible, with cost being the largest barrier.
-This is why we created a Dayhab programme, which is available both online and in-person at our two London sites.
+This is why we created a Dayhab programme, which is available both online and in-person at our London rehab centre or our Winchester rehab centre in Hampshire.
 Dayhab is a non-residential form of rehab, utilising the 12-step programme as well as tools such as CBT and group therapy, to help you overcome your addictions and build back your life over the course of six weeks.

 To find out more about how we can help you with addiction, get in touch with the buttons below.

 Vicodin addiction occurs when a person is heavily dependent on the drug and is unable to stop using, despite knowing the danger it is causing to them and those around them.
 Vicodin abuse is more common in the UK than many appreciate, despite the fact it is not a well-known drug.
 It is prescribed for severe pain management which can lead to dependency, especially if the person has been taking the drug for some time.

 How can someone get addicted to a prescription drug?

 It is entirely possible to become addicted to a prescription drug you receive from a medical professional.
 Many adults have serious health issues that leave them with complicated and difficult symptoms like chronic pain.
 In these cases, the prescription of potentially addictive drugs is necessary due to their often powerful ability to alleviate such symptoms.